Writing tunes

 Once you've found a way to be creative while having fun, the tunes sort of write themselves - especially if you take Ott and Posford's advice about building a sound library when you're feeling in a creative mood.

-Don't sweat it - if you build it, they will come! :Grin:
+Don't sweat it - if you build it, they will come! :D

 J.